xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     #define KEY_1                2

 correspond to the ones above.
 Similar definitions appear in the xf86-input-keyboard driver.
-Note that in all current keymaps there's a constant offset of 8 (for historical reasons).
+Note that in all current keymaps there’s a constant offset of 8 (for historical reasons).

 Note that contrary to xkbcommon, the X11 protocol supports keycodes only up to `255`.
 Therefore, when interfacing with X11, keymaps and applications using keycodes beyond `255` should expect warnings.

-If there's a conflict, like the same name given to different keycodes, or same keycode given different names, it is resolved according to the merge mode which applies to the definitions.
+If there’s a conflict, like the same name given to different keycodes, or same keycode given different names, it is resolved according to the merge mode which applies to the definitions.